Report: World’s coal use creeps to new high in 2022

 “This means coal will continue to be the global energy system’s largest single source of carbon dioxide emissions by far,” the IAE said.

-The use of coal and other fossil fuels needs to be drastically cut to cap global warming at 1.5 degrees Celsius (2.7 degrees Fahrenheit) this century.
+The use of coal and other fossil fuels needs to be cut drastically to cap global warming at 1.5 degrees Celsius (2.7 degrees Fahrenheit) this century.
 Experts say the ambitious target, which governments agreed to in the 2015 Paris climate accord, will be hard to meet given that average temperatures worldwide have already risen by 1.2 degrees Celsius since pre-industrial times.

 The IEA said higher prices for natural gas due to Russia’s war in Ukraine have led to increased reliance on coal for generating power.